Databases make customer information easy to handle, helping to improve service and strengthen relationships.

 - Give operators short-cut options to click on, so that they don't have to type everything in full each time.

 - Leave room for multiple records.

 - Include fields for commentary notes in your database.
-Otherwise operators will jot comments down in other empty fields, potentially causing serious problems.
+Otherwise operators will jot comments down in other empty fields, potentially causing problems.

 - In most PC-based or online contact management systems, this is all done for you.

 - You need to be able to generate a pick list of data and put together a targeted group of records to get the exact list you wish to use for your mailshot (or report).